 The Pass-Through Certificates are subject to market risk.
-The market value of your Pass-Through Certificates will vary over time, primarily in response to changes in prevailing interest rates.
+You will bear all of the market risks of your investment.
+The market values of your Pass-Through Certificates will vary over time, in response to, among other factors: changes in prevailing interest rates; monetary policy; market confidence; the age and other characteristics of Mortgages indirectly backing your Pass-Through Certificates; the number of and outstanding principal balance of other Pass-Through Certificates with similar characteristics; and the availability of comparable securities.
 Financial, regulatory and legislative developments concerning Freddie Mac generally, including whether we are in conservatorship or receivership, could affect prices for your Pass-Through Certificates.
 In addition, any adverse change in the market perception of our level of governmental support or credit standing could reduce the market price of the Pass-Through Certificates.
+Similar developments or perceptions with respect to Fannie Mae could affect the prices of your Pass-Through Certificates.
 If you sell your Pass-Through Certificates when their market values are low, you may experience significant losses.

-Index levels will affect yields of your adjustable rate Pass-Through Certificates.
+Index levels will affect yields of adjustable rate Pass-Through Certificates.
 If your Pass-Through Certificates are backed by adjustable rate Mortgages, and the index level used to adjust the interest rates on those Mortgages is lower than you expect, the yield on your investment could be lower than you expect, especially if prepayments are slow.
 Even if the index level is high but prepayments are fast, your yield could be lower than you expect.